Social

 Management structure

 Bridgestone’s commitment to respecting human rights is upheld and led by the Global EXCO, the highest-level committee overseeing its business strategy and execution.
 This committee is chaired by the Global CEO.
-Under the Global EXCO, with the leadership from the Global CAO and Global CSO, the Global Sustainability Committee (GSC) organizes the holistic Sustainability Framework, and designs and implements sustainability initiatives, including initiatives related to human rights and labor practices.
-By carrying out these activities, the Global CAO and Global CSO will fulfill cross-sectional and global optimization responsibility and report and advise on management issues to the Global EXCO.
+In terms of management and execution, committees have been established based on management strategy and issues, and each committee promotes initiatives to resolve issues across the regions and organizations.
+In the area of sustainability, several related committees, including the Sustainability Committee, organize the holistic Sustainability Framework and design and implement sustainability initiatives, including initiatives related to human rights and labor practices.

 Goals and KPIs

-The Implementation Guideline for the Global Human Rights Policy application*1 - 100%
+Application of Implementation Guideline for the Global Human Rights Policy*1 - 100%

 *Updating the Implementation Guideline 100%